Smartling/wordpress-localization-plugin/readme.txt

 = 1.3.3 =
 * Added support for cyclic references between content-types
+* Changed behaviour of `Clone` button.
+Now while cloning smartling-connector plugin is looking for references to link content.
+* Changed the way smartling-connector works with Upload queue.
+ * Upload executes in two phases.
+First phase is lookup for references and creation of needed submissions.
+Second phase is just upload.
+ * Less time and resources needed to process Upload queue.
+* Removed all synchronous operations.
+* Download log button now displays the current log file size.
+Added additional link that allows to remove current log file.
+* Added by default for new configuration profiles rules to ignore [Kraken.io](https://wordpress.org/plugins/kraken-image-optimizer/) metadata fields.
+* Small fixes and improvements.

 = 1.3.2 =
 * Fixed possible issue with `ReferencedContentProcessor` that may cause referenced content will not be translated.